ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 PPM encoders
 ============

-A `PPM Encoder <http://store.jdrones.com/pixhawk_px4_paparazzi_ppm_encoder_v2_p/eleppmenc20.htm>`__ will allow you to use any older style RC receiver with only PWM outputs for each channel.
-Both the new and previous versions of the *3DR PPM-Sum encoder* (the linked encoder is compatible) are shown
+A `PPM Encoder <https://www.amazon.com/s?k=ppm+encoder>`__ will allow you to use any older style RC receiver with only PWM outputs for each channel.
+Several versions of the *3DR PPM-Sum encoder* are shown below:
-below:

 .. figure:: ../../../images/PPM_cables_-_Copy.jpg
    :target: ../_images/PPM_cables_-_Copy.jpg